ahmedxgouda/owasp-route/README.md

 This project was developed as a part of OWASP Nest API Hackathon 2025.
 It aims to enhance the accessibility of OWASP chapters and events for users around the globe.

+## Critical Note

+This project currently depends on this [unmerged PR](https://github.com/OWASP/Nest/pull/2584).
+Make sure to run the Nest API locally with the changes from that PR for the application to work correctly.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.